Convert data formats

 OpCode: Info

-When the NXLog Agent configuration above processes this log event, it transforms it into the following JSON object.
+When the NXLog Agent configuration above processes this event, it transforms it into the following JSON object.

 Output sample